 TKL mechanical gaming keyboard with RGB backlighting, programmability, high quality PBT keycaps, doubleshot legends, 2-stage height adjustment feet and dampened Cherry switches.
 One of the best and quietest mechanical gaming keyboards on the market.

-This concludes my review of the Durgod Taurus K320 Nebula RGB mechanical gaming keyboard with Cherry MX Red Silent switches.
+This concludes my review of the Durgod Taurus K320 Nebula mechanical gaming keyboard with full RBG backlighting and Cherry MX Red Silent switches.
 Please leave a comment below if you own this keyboard and have opinions or additional information you would like to share.